 To say it was stressful would be a terrific understatement.

-I love my husband and having been with him for 24 years this month it’s pretty obvious I like him too.
-But things had been alternately strained and toxic between us lately.
-It was time to reconnect away from kids, cars and jobs.
+I love my husband and having been with him for 24 years at that point it was pretty obvious that I like him too.
+But things had been alternately strained and toxic between us then.
+We needed to reconnect away from kids, cars and jobs.

 I’d heard about the Couples Resort in Whitney, Ontario and when we were invited up for a mid week mini vacation, it seemed like the perfect idea.
 Muskoka Getaway